PetterTech/blog/content/posts/2013-01-14-resetting-the-discretionary-access-control-list-dacl-in-a-windows-service-security-descriptor.md

 PsExec.exe /s cmd
 ```

-Now it&#8217;s time to set a new DACL, this is done by using the command &#8220;sc sdset&#8221; followed by the service name and the new security descriptor using SDDL-format (Security Descriptor Definition Language).
+Now it's time to set a new DACL, this is done by using the command &#8220;sc sdset&#8221; followed by the service name and the new security descriptor using SDDL-format (Security Descriptor Definition Language).
 If you are unsure what parameters to use here, you can either run &#8220;sc sdshow&#8221; on another service that most likely are configured the same way as the service you are changing were, or try the command in the example below.

 The command below will give access to Local System (SY), Built-in administrators (BA), Interactively logged-on user (IU) and Service logon user (SU).